juliaddd/Gym_webapp/README.md

   -  **Backend**: Implemented CRUD operations for users, trainings, and categories, created Pydantic schemas, and developed REST APIs
   - **Integration**: Integrated APIs into frontend
   - **Frontend**: Built statistics pages with charts and assisted with components design
+  - **Docker Setup**: Designed and configured Docker containers for backend, frontend and Database
   - **Project Support**: Coordinated project and organized workflow

 ## Technology Stack